What Is a Lookbook? Examples and How to Make One

 • Restraint on copy.
 Let imagery lead.
 A single caption per spread is plenty.

-• Clear route to purchase.
+• A clear route to purchase.
 Even lookbooks aimed at brand building should make it easy for motivated readers to shop.

 • Measurement.
 Without analytics, you cannot tell which spreads drove interest or where readers dropped off.